DJ LeMahieu Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners allow the first-fewest home runs in baseball (67 total, 0.9 per game).
+- The Mariners surrender the fewest home runs in baseball (70 total, one per game).

-- His most recent time out was on Thursday against the Miami Marlins, when the right-hander threw 5 2/3 innings, surrendering two earned runs while giving up two hits.
+- His last time out came on Saturday against the Chicago White Sox, when the right-hander tossed 5 2/3 innings, surrendering two earned runs while giving up three hits.

+- In three games this season, the 23-year-old has an ERA of 7.30, with 14.6 strikeouts per nine innings.
+Opponents are hitting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.